Kayak with us and collect data on phytoplankton. Phytoplankton

 Duration: 4 hours

-Group size: 2 - 6 adults
+Group size: 2 - 5 adults (one of the kayaks is a double kayak)

-Minimum age: 13 years old (please assess your teenagers's interest for this activity, as all participants are required to contribute for the entirety of the project)
+all participants are required to contribute for the entirety of the

 Departure: 11:00

-Safety considerations: This project involves kayaking, being in/on cold water, handling equipment that might be sharp or have contaminants, handling tools, carrying equipment on challenging terrain.
+Safety considerations: This project involves kayaking, being in/on cold water, handling equipment that might be sharp or have contaminants, handling tools, and carrying equipment on challenging terrain.
 The conditions and terrain may be wet, icy, slippery, uneven, muddy, snowy, sandy or otherwise.
-The temperatures may be hot or cold & will likely be windy & rainy at times so please ensure you are wearing appropriate clothing under your drysuit.
+The temperatures may be hot or cold and will likely be windy & rainy at times so please ensure you are wearing appropriate clothing under your drysuit.
 Ask us for information & clarification about what is considered appropriate so we can ensure you are properly prepared.

 Taxes